History of EMOHA

 A new century

 By 2000 there were large numbers of recordings from around the region, stored away in boxes and not being used or looked after.
-To begin to remedy this, a partnership between the Centre for Urban History at the University of Leicester, Leicester City Council and Leicestershire County Council was awarded heritage lottery funding to create the East Midlands Oral History Archive (EMOHA).
+To begin to remedy this, a partnership between the Centre for Urban History at the University of Leicester, Leicester City Council and Leicestershire County Council was awarded a heritage Lottery Fund grant to create the East Midlands Oral History Archive (EMOHA).
 Managed by Cynthia Brown, the Archive digitised and catalogued all recordings created up to the early 2000s.
-It also took in the reel-to-reel tape archive of Radio Leicester.
+It also took in the reel-to-reel tape archive of BBC Radio Leicester.

 Lottery funding ended in 2004 and, with the continued support of the Centre for Urban History and the University of Leicester, the Archive continues the work that was first started over 35 years ago.